Home arrow Destinations arrow Africa & Madagascar arrow Madagascar arrow Madagascar Travel Guide

 Credit Cards

-While Visa is increasingly useful in Madagascar, it is not generally accepted by hotels, restaurants and shops.
-Where cards are accepted, the fee is often between 3.5 - 8%.
+Visa is increasingly useful in Madagascar, but do note that it might not be accepted in certain shops or at some of the smaller, more remote lodges.
+Where cards are accepted, the fee is often between 3.5 - 5%.
 Do not rely on your credit card for obtaining local currency from the bank at the airport, but cards can sometimes be useful for drawing cash from banks in the main towns and at Ivato airport.
 Visa is the most widely accepted card.
 Avoid travellers cheques.

 Spending money